Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Is Mostar Safe?

 Yes, Mostar is safe and the locals are friendly to tourists.
 Do be extra cautious, however, around abandoned buildings and if trekking off main trails.
-It’s possible old, unexploded land mines may still exist.
+It’s possible old, unexploded land mines may still be buried here.

 Thoughts On Mostar

-Although seeing all the damage from the war can be tough, I still think Mostar is a worthwhile stop, especially if visiting nearby Croatia or Montenegro.
+Although seeing all the damage from the war can be tough, I still think Mostar is an amazing stop, especially if visiting nearby Croatia or Montenegro.

 Not only is it beautiful and charming, but the people here, who have been through so much, really touch your heart.
 It’s a place you’ll never forget.
 And hopefully, you’ll get a chance to watch the bridge jumpers when you visit.
 Or join the 24-meter club yourself.